17 Top-Rated National and State Parks in Utah

 Rock wall along Zion-Mount Carmel Highway | Photo Copyright: Lana Law

-Camping: You can find campgrounds right in Zion National Park.
-The most convenient of these are South Campground and Watchman Campground, both near the South Entrance to the park.
-You need to book these well in advance.
 Other popular private campgrounds can be found outside of the park in the nearby towns of Springdale and Virgin.
 For more details, see our complete guide to camping at Zion National Park.

 Arches National Park

-Arches National Park | Photo Copyright: Lana Law
+Double Arch in Arches National Park | Photo Copyright: Lana Law

-Best National Park in Utah for: Natural Arches
+Best National Park in Utah for Natural Arches

-With more than 2,000 sandstone arches, Arches National Park has the highest concentration of natural arches in the world.
-The park is set high above the surrounding desert and home to giant stone fins, spires, slickrock, sand dunes, and beautiful views that stretch to the distant La Sal Mountains.
+The park is also home to giant stone fins, spires, slickrock, sand dunes, and beautiful views stretching to the distant La Sal Mountains.

-Hiking in Arches National Park: Short walks and hiking trails lead to spectacular sites, most of which are easy enough to be enjoyable for small children.
-You can only see Delicate Arch from a distance unless you hike to it, and this is one of the longer but most popular hikes in Arches.
+Hiking and Key Sights in Arches National Park: Short walks and hiking trails lead to spectacular sites, most of which are easy enough to be enjoyable for small children.
+Everyone wants to hike to Delicate Arch, which is about a 3-mile round-trip hike and one you should do if you have the chance and it's not a blazing hot day.

 Fiery Furnace in Arches National Park